 One of the foundational values of the Santa Clara County District Attorney's Office is Transparency.
 To help ensure the community that we serve is well-informed, this Office strives to give the media accurate, consistent and comprehensive information.
 The criminal system is complex.
 Please don't hesitate to ask if there is anything you may not understand about it.
 There are no dumb questions.

 It is our goal to keep our community closely informed about high profile court cases, legal decisions, office policies and issues that weigh upon public safety in Santa Clara County.
-If you are a member of the working media and would like an interview with the District Attorney, or you need information on a certain case, would like to talk to a specific prosecutor or are looking for an expert in a certain area of prosecution, please contact our Media Coordinator Sean Webby at (408)792-2997, email@example.com or Public Information Officer Lisa McCrary at (408)792- 2504, firstname.lastname@example.org Neither Webby, nor McCrary are "spokespeople."
+If you are a member of the working media and would like an interview with the District Attorney, or you need information on a certain case, would like to talk to a specific prosecutor, or are looking for an expert in a certain area of prosecution, please contact our Public Communications Officer Sean Webby at (408)792-2997, email@example.com or Public Information Officer Cynthia Sumida at (408)792- 2469, firstname.lastname@example.org Neither Webby, nor Sumida are "spokespeople."
 While we can confirm basic information, journalists should rely on prosecutors for quotes and comprehensive information about their cases.

 The Santa Clara County District Attorney's Office prosecutes misdemeanor and felony crimes throughout the County.
 It is the largest prosecutors' office in California, north of Los Angeles, serving a population of about 1.8 million.

-The District Attorney's Office has 520 employees, including 180 deputy district attorneys, 75 investigators, 60 criminalists and 210 support staff.
+The District Attorney's Office has more than 550 employees, including 190 deputy district attorneys, 75 investigators, 60 criminalists and 210 support staff.
 We prosecute approximately 40,000 criminal cases each year.
 The Office also operates a cutting-edge Crime Laboratory.

 How do I find Case Information?

 Court files are public records and subject to public inspection, unless they have been sealed by the court.
 Such records can be viewed and/or copied for a fee during business hours at the Santa Clara County Superior Court.
-For more information about looking up court records, please contact Court Public Information Officer Joseph Macaluso at email@example.com
+For more information about looking up court records, please contact the Santa Clara County Superior Court at email@example.com.

 How can I request an interview with DA Rosen or a Deputy District Attorney?

-To request an interview, you can call Sean Webby, Media Coordinator.
-You may contact deputy district attorneys directly.
-Direct phone numbers may be found in our website at www.santaclara-da.org
+To request an interview, you can call Sean Webby, Public Communications Officer or Cynthia Sumida, Public Information Officer.
+You may also contact deputy district attorneys directly.
+Direct phone numbers may be found in the Attorney Directory.

 How do I get a camera into a courtroom?

 California law allows accredited news organizations to videotape/photograph court proceedings in the Superior Court if permitted by the judge.
-This office does not handle these requests.
-Requests may be made submitted to the Santa Clara County Superior Court via e-mail at firstname.lastname@example.org Form MC500
+This Office does not handle these requests.
+Requests (Form MC500) may be made submitted to the Santa Clara County Superior Court at email@example.com.

 How do I get a Spanish-language or foreign language interview?

-Please contact Media Coordinator Sean Webby.
+Please contact Public Communications Officer Sean Webby or Public Information Officer Cynthia Sumida.
 We can often arrange for a Spanish-speaking prosecutor to give you an interview.
-Other languages spoken in the office include Vietnamese, Chinese, French, German and Armenian.
+Other languages spoken in the Office include Vietnamese, Chinese, French, German, and Armenian.